 Note: This step applies only to unlicensed Traffic Manager variants and does not appear for set-frequency billing subscriptions where the license is built in.

 To upload the license key

-- 1. Click the Choose File button to select the license key to want to upload. - 2.
+- 1. Click Upload a license key for this traffic manager - 2.
+Click the Choose File button to select the license key to want to upload. - 3.
 Click Next.